vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 > Note: Make sure you change the NAMESPACE placeholder for the one where your Prometheus deployment lives.

-Now, you should be able to access the `prometheus-rsync` from other pod.
+Now, you should be able to access the `prometheus-rsync` service.
 You can do a quick test from other pod:

 ```bash
 / # nc -zv prometheus-rsync.NAMESPACE.svc.cluster.local 873
 prometheus-rsync.NAMESPACE.svc.cluster.local (10.130.32.5:873) open
 ```

-## Step 2: Modify the `kubeprod-manifest.jsonnet` file to add the rsync client-side container
+## Step 2: Modify the `kubeprod-manifest.jsonnet` file to add the *rsync* client-side container

-The `kubeprod-manifest.jsonnet` file contains all the custom configuration you want to apply to the jsonnet manifests.
-In this case, in order to add the rsync client-side container, include the following configuration:
+The `kubeprod-manifest.jsonnet` file contains all the custom configuration you want to apply to the Jsonnet manifests.
+In this case, include the following configuration to add the *rsync* client-side container:

 ```jsonnet
 // Bitnami specific common configuration